-Nelson travels internationally for work, and I had a business in Auckland, and the rest of our family are there.
+Nelson travelled internationally for work, I had a business in Auckland and the rest of our family are there.
 So, when Hermione was accepted as a day girl at Nga Tawa instead of a boarder, it was a shock.
 I doubted it was even an option.

-A year down the track, and we love our life in the Rangitikei.
+Three years down the track and we love our life in the Rangitikei.
 At Nga Tawa, Hermione isn’t just a number.
 The staff know every child by name.
 The girls look out for each other.
 It’s not like the other schools our children have attended - the inclusiveness is real.
 Despite Hermione’s personal challenges, at no stage has she ever been treated differently.

 A good education is important to us.
 We want a nurturing, safe environment for our daughter – a school that supports women, and supports Hermione to become anything she wants to be.
 For us, Nga Tawa ticks all those boxes.
 Hermione is happy, doing well academically and loves spending time at the yards before and after school with her pony, Mousa.